Exxon, Chevron slam brakes on shale as oil demand tumbles

 HOUSTON (Reuters) - Exxon Mobil Corp and Chevron Corp are slamming the brakes on U.S. shale oil production at a time when crude prices and fuel demand have plunged due to global lockdowns to fight the coronavirus pandemic.

-Both companies on Friday outlined deep cuts in output and investments in the Permian shale basin, the top U.S. oilfield where growth in recent years made America the world’s top oil producer and a net exporter for the first time in decades.
+Both companies on Friday outlined deep cuts in investments in the Permian shale basin, the top U.S. oilfield where growth in recent years made America the world’s top oil producer and a net exporter for the first time in decades.
+The two top U.S. oil producers, each announced global shut-ins of up to 400,000 barrels per day (bpd) this quarter.

+They have been rapidly sidelining Permian drilling equipment since the market started crashing in March.
+U.S. crude prices have plunged nearly 70% this year, and actually settled in negative territory on April 20 for the first time ever.

-Oil and gas output at both U.S. producers rose in the first quarter ahead of planned cuts.
-Each had been racing to hit 1 million barrels per day of production in the Permian.
-But fuel demand sank nearly a third this year as travel and business lockdowns collided with a flood of Russian and Saudi oil hitting the market when those countries abandoned production cuts.
+Before that, oil and gas output at both U.S. producers rose in the first quarter with the companies racing to produce 1 million barrels per day in the Permian.
+Then fuel demand sank nearly a third this year due to travel and business lockdowns, while a flood of Russian and Saudi oil hit the market when those countries abandoned production cuts.

-Prices for U.S. crude have dropped nearly 70% this year, and actually settled in negative territory on April 20 for the first time ever.
-On Friday, Exxon and Chevron, the two top U.S. oil producers, announced shut-ins of up to 400,000 barrels per day (bpd) this quarter, much of it from their U.S. shale units.

-The two oil majors spent heavily in the last two years to expand in the Permian.
-Shale production can be brought on faster than deepwater and other oil exploration projects but requires near-constant drilling to maintain output.
-Both companies have been rapidly sidelining Permian drilling equipment since prices crashed starting in March.

 “We would intend to bring activity back to the Permian when we see prices recover,” said Chevron Chief Financial Officer Pierre Breber in an interview.